Rutgers Cancer Institute of New Jersey

 Copyright © Nucleus Medical Media, Inc.

-You will be asked about your symptoms and past health.
+You will be asked about your symptoms and health history.
 An eye exam and vision test will be done.
-You may be referred to an eye specialist for other testing.
-They may be better able to make a diagnosis.
+You may need to see a doctor to confirm the diagnosis.

-There is no cure for inherited color blindness.
-Most people will not need treatment.
-Over time they learn ways to tell the difference between colors.
+There is no cure for people who are color blind due to their family history.
+Most people learn ways to tell the difference between colors.

-Some tools may help those who need more help with everyday tasks.
-Options include:
+Some tools may help people with everyday tasks are:

 There are no known steps to prevent color blindness.